magic-wormhole/magic-wormhole-protocols/file-transfer-v2.md

     subchannel: int  # the subchannel which the file will be sent on
 ```

+The `id` in an Offer MUST NOT match any other Offer from this side.
 The subchannel in an Offer MUST NOT match any subchannel in any existing Offer from this side nor from the other side.
-This is enforced by the Dilation implementation: the Leader allocates only odd channels (starting with 1) and the Follower allocates only even channels (starting with 2).
+This latter constraint is enforced by the Dilation implementation: the Leader allocates only odd channels (starting with 1) and the Follower allocates only even channels (starting with 2).
 That is, the side producing the Offer first opens a subchannel and then puts the resulting ID into the Offer message.

-There are two kinds of repies to an offer, either an Accept message or a Reject message.
+There are two kinds of repies to an offer: either an Accept message or a Reject message.
 Reject messages look like this:

 ```python